Write a Movie Review

 - Movie soundtrack.
 Did the music and the sound effects sync well and harmonize with the scenes?
 Did the music and the effects enhance the value of the movie or did it irritate you instead?

-- 6It is best that you watch the movie a second time.It might be the first time you watched the movie, you were tired, or your car broke down.
+- 6It might be the first time you watched the movie, you were tired, or your car broke down.
 Give the movie justice by watching it a second time from start to finish.
-You might notice aspects which might give the movie some credibility and give it a better tomato rating.Advertisement
+You might notice aspects which might give the movie some credibility and give it a better tomato rating.It is best that you watch the movie a second time.Advertisement

 Referencing this Article